MIEC/UnityConventions/ProjectStructure.md

 ## Structuring the project

-* Grouping by asset type on root level
+* First level structure is derived by asset type

 ```
 Assets